youngboy/engine-docs/source/setup-standalone.md

       // If your HTTP server has more than one GraphQL server hosted
       // on different paths, and you've listed them all in your frontend's
-      // graphqlPaths field, set this to true and change the URL above
+      // endpoints field, set this to true and change the URL above
       // to your site's root (eg, 'http://localhost:4000') to tell Engine
       // Proxy to forward each of them to the matching path on this site.
       // (Otherwise, the Proxy will send all requests to the URL specified